 The other two parties are,

 Russ Whitney The Director of Event Sales.

 “Russ Whitney conducted an online training webinar that teaches techniques for convincing consumers to take on debt to finance MOBE purchases.
 Russ Whitney claims that he has made over $1,000,000 with MOBE and another $600,000 in commissions from MOBE with his business partner.”

 “Susan Zanghi has opened and has signatory authority over numerous bank accounts and merchant accounts in the United States for – 12 – MOBE USA, MOBE Training USA and TM-USA.
 She has received information about numerous chargebacks filed by dissatisfied purchasers of MOBE memberships.
 Susan Zanghi is also listed as a point of contact on the Better Business Bureau website for MOBE Ltd.”

-According to the FTC, MOBE was targeting United State Citizens through online ads, social media, sales funnels, direct mail and live events held at various countries.
+According to the FTC, MOBE was targeting United State Citizens through online ads, social media, sales funnels, direct mail, and live events held in various countries.